Author: Nick Lane, Chief Insight Analyst & Founder

 The remaining 4% of total brand spend in 2022 will be on rich messaging channels.
 But if we split that spend out, it shows that 3.43% is on basic chat and 0.57% is on richer messaging.

-A2P SMS maybe experiencing significant growth on the back of the pandemic, but from a holistic perspective, the business messaging format is evolving at a very slow pace.
+A2P SMS may be experiencing significant growth, but from a holistic perspective, the size of business messaging market is evolving very slowly.

 But the fact remains that the biggest issue facing the messaging industry is that we are always talking about a conversational commerce scenario which is 4 evolutionary steps away from where we are actually currently commercially at, that of basic chat.